A crack in your basement floor may have you wondering if there's anything wrong with your concrete floor.

 Most cracks in basement floors can be repaired by yourself with a do it yourself epoxy concrete crack repair kit.

 STEP 1.
-Clean out the cellar floor crack with a vacuum, remove any loose cement or aggregates.
+Clean out the crack with a vacuum, remove any loose cement, rocks and debris.

 STEP 2.
 Inject the crack weld resin into the crack to wet it, it will soon get tacky.

 STEP 3.
-Push the dry silica sand into the crack to fill it.
+Push the dry silica sand into the crack with a putty knife to fill it.

 STEP 4.
 Thoroughly saturate the sand with the crack weld resin and fill it to the surface.